 Macintosh HD or Macintosh HD- Data.
 Which Drive to Erase?

-It is crucial to know which volume should you erase or wipe out for your desired purpose.
+Knowing which volume you should erase or wipe out for your desired purpose is crucial.
 This section sheds light on the various reasons a Mac user should erase the specified volumes.

 - For reinstalling the macOS